codenode/codenode/doc/backend.rst

 * daemonize?
 * log file name/path
 * pid file name/path

-* location of tac file (this has to happen until the twisted Application is customized such that it doesn't need to read app config info from a tac file)
+(location of tac file: this has to happen until the twisted Application is customized such that it doesn't need to read app config info from a tac file)

 Then twistd application framework takes over...
 It loads the tac file which reads the command line options again.